 |THEO 465||Theological Ethics of Conflict and Peacemaking||3|

-Select a minimum of four courses from the following
+Select a minimum of four courses, at least two of which must be CRIM-coded, from the following

 |PS 372||Introduction to Alternative Dispute Resolution||1|

 |PS 380||Social Problems and Public Policy||4|

 |PSY 355||Adolescent Development||3|

 |PSY 395||Social Psychology||3|